- A local anaesthetic is used to numb a part of your body so that you do not feel pain.

 A local anaesthetic has fewer side effects than a general anaesthetic.
 It is generally preferred when only a small part of your body needs to be numbed.
 When a local anaesthetic takes effect, you will feel no pain in the part of the body where the local anaesthetic is given or applied, but you may still sense pressure or movement.

-A local anaesthetic works by blocking the nerves from the affected part of your body, so that pain signals cannot be transmitted to your brain.
+A local anaesthetic works by blocking the nerves from the affected part of your body, so that they cannot transmit pain signals to your brain.
 The blocked nerve transmission means the affected part of your body will feel numb.
 The numbing effect usually occurs within minutes and may last for a few hours.

-Topical anaesthetics are available as liquids, creams or ointments, and are used on the surface of the body.
+Topical anaesthetics are available as liquids, creams, patches or ointments, and are used on the surface of the body.
 For instance, some types of eye surgery can be performed using eye drops containing local anaesthetic.
-Topical anaesthetics are available over-the-counter.

 Epidural and spinal anaesthesia

-All anaesthetics have risks so talk to your doctor beforehand about your options.
+All anaesthetics have risks, so talk to your doctor about your options.
 Discuss any medical conditions or allergies you have.
 You can also ask about how to manage the pain after the local anaesthetic has worn off, and about any other concerns or worries you may have.